 Main content starts here.

-Let's be careful of heat stroke
+Let's be careful about heat stroke

 Last Updated March 1, 2024

-What is Heat Stroke?
+What is heat stroke?

-Prevention of Heat Stroke
+Prevention of heat stroke

-Avoid the heat
+Avoid heat

 Take water and salt